brucemack/kc1fsz-rc1/README.md

 At the moment there is no separate filter for limiting transmit bandwidth.
-Instead, the interpolation filter (flow reference N, next section) is designed to have a sharp cut-off at 2.3kHz.
+Instead, the interpolation filter (flow reference N, next section) is a digital filter that is designed to have a sharp cut-off at 2.3kHz.

 This cut-off frequency will be adjustable.